Can Cognizant Technology Solutions Corporation (CTSH) Remain Competitive?

 Goldman gave a rating of “Buy” to CTSH, setting the target price at $104 in the report published on January 10th of the current year.

-During the last 5 trading sessions, CTSH rose by +3.18%, which changed the moving average for the period of 200-days by +12.08% in comparison to the 20-day moving average, which settled at $85.89.
-In addition, Cognizant Technology Solutions Corporation saw 0.51% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CTSH fell by -0.12%, which changed the moving average for the period of 200-days by +8.35% in comparison to the 20-day moving average, which settled at $86.29.
+In addition, Cognizant Technology Solutions Corporation saw 0.38% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CTSH starting from Schmitt Becky, who sale 2,225 shares at the price of $88.68 back on Jan 03.
-After this action, Schmitt Becky now owns 22,860 shares of Cognizant Technology Solutions Corporation, valued at $197,313 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CTSH starting from Nambiar Rajesh, who sale 5,000 shares at the price of $90.50 back on Feb 11.
+After this action, Nambiar Rajesh now owns 4,944 shares of Cognizant Technology Solutions Corporation, valued at $452,500 using the latest closing price.

-Stafford Andrew J, the EVP, Head of Global Delivery of Cognizant Technology Solutions Corporation, sale 6,422 shares at $80.87 during a trade that took place back on Dec 09, which means that Stafford Andrew J is holding 8,709 shares at $519,348 based on the most recent closing price.
+Schmitt Becky, the EVP and Chief People Officer of Cognizant Technology Solutions Corporation, sale 2,225 shares at $88.68 during a trade that took place back on Jan 03, which means that Schmitt Becky is holding 22,860 shares at $197,313 based on the most recent closing price.

 Stock Fundamentals for CTSH